We all have stories to tell, stories we have lived from the inside out. Oral history listens to these stories.

 Oral History digital projects

-There are many very specific projects available online related to specific localities, but here are two more general websites.
+There are many very specific projects available online related to specific localities, but here is one more general website.

 - Dedalo website - Open source software platform for managing and sharing an oral history project